-- A. Integrate knowledge of liberal arts, sciences, theories, and concepts to provide safe, evidence-based, professional nursing care. - B. Assume accountability for patient centered, wholistic nursing care across the life span of diverse populations and settings. - C. Utilize nursing judgment supported by best current evidence to prevent illness and promote, maintain, and restore health. - D. Collaborate in a professional, culturally sensitive style in the delivery of healthcare. - E. Promote excellence in nursing through safe practices and quality improvement. - F. Employ informatics and technology in the delivery and management of healthcare.
+- a.
+Integrate knowledge of liberal arts, sciences, theories, and concepts to provide safe, evidence-based, professional nursing care - b.
+Assume accountability for patient-centered, wholistic nursing care across the life span of diverse populations and settings. - c.
+Utilize nursing judgment supported by best current evidence to prevent illness and promote, maintain, and restore health. - d.
+Collaborate in a professional, culturally sensitive style in the delivery of healthcare. - e.
+Promote excellence in nursing through safe practices and quality improvement. - f.
+Employ informatics and technology in the delivery and management of healthcare. - g.
+Demonstrate a personal leadership style that integrates Christian principles, a global perspective, wholeness, ethical behavior, and cultural awareness.